JukkaL/alore/README.txt

  6. Type "make install".

-Finally, you may wish to add c:\Alore to your PATH.

 Release notes
 -------------

+Alore is still pre-beta software.
+Although Alore developers try to avoid unnecessary changes that break compatibility, this may happen occasionally.
-This is a pre-release version of Alore.
-Things might break or change without a warning.
-Documentation may not be up-to-date.
+Documentation may not always be up-to-date.

 See also "Known bugs and limitations" below.